 Bryan J. Sigel, Ph.D.
 (Former Postdoctoral Researcher).
 Currently an Assistant Professor at Nevada State College, Las Vegas.

 Andrew J. Laughlin, Ph.D.
-(Former PhD Student).
+(PhD 2015).
 Currently an Assistant Professor at the University of North Carolina at Asheville.

 Jessica R. Henkel, Ph.D.
-(Former PhD Student).
+(PhD 2015).
 Currently Ecosystem Science Specialist the Gulf Coast Ecosystem Restoration Council, New Orleans.

 Dan Coleman (Former Undergraduate; honors student).
 Currently a PhD student at Virginia Institute of Marine Sciences